-In the typical case that $c^*(\cdot, \cdot)$ is unavailable, it can be approximated by adopting a flexible parametric representation for $c(\cdot, \cdot)$ and maximising a Monte Carlo approximation of the objective function in Equation~\ref{eqn:optimal_classifier}.
-Specifically, let $c_{\gammab}(\cdot, \cdot)$ denote a binary classifier parameterised by $\gammab$, typically a neural network with a sigmoid output activation function, although other representations are possible \citep[e.g., a logistic regression based on user-specified or learned summary statistics;][]{Dinev_2018, Thomas_2022_ratio_estimation}.
+In the typical case that $c^*(\cdot, \cdot)$ is unavailable, it can be approximated by adopting a flexible parametric representation for $c(\cdot, \cdot)$ and maximizing a Monte Carlo approximation of the objective function in Equation~\ref{eqn:optimal_classifier}.
+Specifically, let $c_{\gammab}(\cdot, \cdot)$ denote a binary classifier parameterized by $\gammab$, typically a neural network with a sigmoid output activation function, although other representations are possible \citep[e.g., a logistic regression based on user-specified or learned summary statistics;][]{Dinev_2018, Thomas_2022_ratio_estimation}.
 Then, the Bayes classifier may be approximated by $c_{\gammab^*}(\cdot, \cdot)$, where